danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

     //. -> repeat last
     //p -> pulse
     // 1 / 0 -> signal for whole timestep
-    {                 node:'...AC.E', phase:'0.14'}, // Start of lines
+    {                 node:'..ACEGI', phase:'0.14'}, // Start of lines
     {name:'ACLK',     wave:'p......'},
     ['Master',
       {name:'TDATA',  wave:'x.34.5.',data:'1 2 3'},
-      {name:'TVALID', wave:'0.1...0'},
+      {name:'TVALID', wave:'0.34.5.'},
     ],
     ['Slave',
-      {name:'TREADY', wave:'0.1..0.'},
+      {name:'TREADY', wave:'07...0.'},
     ],
-    {name:'', node:'...BD.F', phase:'0.14'},
+    {name:'', node:'..BDFHJ', phase:'0.14'},
   ],
   edge: [
     'A-|B',
     'C-|D',
     'E-|F',
+    'G-|H',
+    'I-|J',

   ],
   foot: {
     text:[
       'tspan',
     //['tspan', {dy:'-5'}, 'wdwdwd'],
+      ['tspan', {x: '80',dy:'-25',class:'h6'}, 'NO XFR'],
-     ['tspan', {x: '130',dy:'-25',class:'h6'}, 'XFR 1'],
+      ['tspan', {x: '120',dy:'0',class:'h6'}, 'XFR 1'],
+      ['tspan', {x: '160',dy:'0',class:'h6'}, 'XFR 2'],
-     ['tspan', {x: '170',dy:'0',class:'h6'}, 'XFR 2'],
+      ['tspan', {x: '200',dy:'0',class:'h6'}, 'XFR 2'],
       ['tspan', {x: '245',dy:'0',class:'h6'}, 'NO XFR'],
     ],

   }
 }
 ```,
-caption: "AXI-Stream Timing"
+caption: "Minimal AXI-Stream timing diagram.
+A transfer (XFR) occurs on the active edge of the clock when both TVALID and TREADY are high.
+TDATA can change after a transfer occurs, but must be held once TVALID is asserted until the next transfer.",
+kind:image,
 ) <AXI-Stream-Timing>

 The DVB-S2 design used requires sideband signals to indicate the start and end of a frame or packet.
-Additionally, due to the use of HDL Coder, the implementation of TUser sidebands was deemed to be infeasible.
+Additionally, as the

 Unlike the other control signals, these require a high level of synchronisation with the data stream, necessitating their inclusion within the 32 bit TData.

 The remaining 28 bits could then be used to carry the packet data.
 No DFL size was evenly divisible by 28, giving two avenues for implementation.
 The first option was to implement a signalling system within the TDATA field allowing for a variable amount of packet bits within each TDATA field.
 The second was to find the largest number that factored all possible DFL sizes and accept the lower performance.

 //TODO: Fastest
 All DFL sizes were factorised, giving a maximum size of 8 bits.
-AXI-Streams can transfer data much faster than the resultant symbols could be transmitted, so it was decided to accept the performance loss of using a subset of the TDATA field.
+AXI-Streams can transfer data much faster than the resultant symbols could be transmitted, so it was decided to accept the performance loss of using a subset of the TDATA field as it greatly reduced complexity.

 #figure(
   table(